LMatteo/VS-Soap-back/WcfServiceLibrary1/README.md

 the data is outdated after the specified refresh time.
 If there is an attemps to get outdated data with the getContent() method, the data is fetched again using the refresh() method

-You must inherit the Cache Class and override refresh() to specify how the data will be fetched The Cache objects are used as static class member BikeService
+You must inherit the Cache Class and override refresh() to specify how the data will be fetched.

 # Extension : Monitoring